Skip to main content

 Make it a habit

-It takes time to hone your content skills so making it part of your routine is important—getting in the practice will make you faster.
-So, instead of procrastinating or putting things off so much you haven’t done anything in months, turn your tasks into smaller and regular habits.
+It takes time to hone your content skills, so making it part of your routine is essential—practice will make you faster.
+So, instead of procrastinating or putting things off so much that you haven’t done anything in months, turn your tasks into smaller and regular habits.
 Here are a few ways you can do yourself a favor and create the pieces you can use in posts, stories, reels and TikTok videos:

-• Take behind-the-scenes photos and videos of you working (especially at things like tastings, design meetings, mockups, at the floral mart, walk-throughs, etc.)
+• Take behind-the-scenes photos and videos of you working (especially at tastings, design meetings, mockups, at the floral mart, walk-throughs, etc.).

-• Do a face-to-screen video as you first get on-site to each wedding talking about the day ahead
+• Do a face-to-screen video as you first get on-site at each wedding, talking about the day ahead.

-Pro-tip: Create a shared album for weddings and invite the vendors to add their images so everyone has more to use.
-And be sure to always tag vendors in the content you post to make it easy for them to share and ask them to do the same.
+Pro tip: Create a shared wedding album and invite vendors to add their images so everyone has more to use.
+And be sure to always tag vendors in the content you post, so it’s easy for them to share, and ask them to do the same.

 Looking for more ways to get your social media marketing tasks done and out the door?
 Here are our tips to help you easily manage social media (with caption prompts too!) or dive in deeper with our social media guide.